 - The Company must prove to have long term relationships with its clients: the validation of the company experience, professional trajectory, and quality are key factors; to do so, contact some companies that have worked with the supplier to know how their experience was and the final result.

 - It should have abilities and excellence in software development: this will ensure that the final product will be of excellent quality.

-- It must have support teams: groups such as the Quality Assurance Group (QAG) or Software Engineering Process Group (SEPG) are a guarantee of quality and excellence in software development.
+- It must have support teams: groups such as the Quality Assurance Group (QAG) or Organizational Improvement Group (GMO) are a guarantee of quality and excellence in software development.

 - The company should demonstrate a solid methodological training: knowledge of different software development methodologies and experience in the use of different technologies will be a key starting point.

 - It should offer support throughout the entire cycle of the solution: from the conception of the solution to its deployment in the production environment and post-development support.

 - It should have the ability to adapt the new technology to your company: it shouldn’t pretend that your company adapts to a unique solution.
 Keep in mind that the technological solution should be integrated with other systems in your company and interact with different users.